Large power outage reported in West Knoxville

-According to Lenior City Utilities Board, crews are working to identify the issue and restore power.
+According to Lenoir City Utilities Board, crews are working at four substations to restore power.
 On LCUB’s outage map, the larger outages are near Pellissippi Parkway.

+“Approximately 24,000 residential and commercial customers are currently without power.
+Crews are working over 4 substations to restore power as quickly as possible.
+Again, we appreciate your patience and understanding,” wrote the company on Twitter.

+The cause of the outage has not been shared by the company,

 There are currently no large outages being shown on Knoxville Utilities Board’s outage map.